Introduction

 - new: Memory allocation operator.

-- private: Declares class members which are not visible outside the class.
+- private: Declares class members who are not visible outside the class.

-- protected: Declares class members which are private except to derived classes
+- protected: Declares class members who are private except to derived classes

 - public: Declares class members who are visible outside the class.